Anne Redpath: Painting

-On her return to Scotland in 1934, she started to sketch the countryside round Hawick, and painted landscapes with a more muted look than much of her work: Frosty Morning, Trow Mill (1936), for example.
+On her return to Scotland in 1934, she started to sketch the countryside around Hawick, and painted landscapes with a more muted look than much of her work: Frosty Morning, Trow Mill (1936), for example.
 In the early 1940s The Indian Rug showed that she was developing the freer, individual approach described above.
 Other works representing this style include The Mantelpiece and Still Life with Table.

 Her circa 1943 self-portrait was solicited by Ruth Borchard, who created a collection of 100 self-portraits of modern British artists.
 Redpath sent Borchard the painting in 1964, taking care to mark the date as 1943 because she did not want people to think she had painted herself as 20 years younger.
-A friend who traveled to Spain with Redpath in 1951 described her appearance: "Anne looked like Queen Victoria; black hair correctly parted in the centre and bun behind, but she wore colours!"
+A friend who travelled to Spain with Redpath in 1951 described her appearance: "Anne looked like Queen Victoria; black hair correctly parted in the centre and bun behind, but she wore colours!"
 The formal severity of the portrait is similarly mitigated by touches of colour in the same way as her father had introduced threads of vivid colour in his otherwise sober tweeds.

 Window in Menton, painted in 1948, a favourite of Redpath's, is also a richly-textured surface with familiar elements - flowers, chair, printed wallpaper - but here a seated woman looks towards an open full-length window.
 The view is of a hillside patterned with houses and trees.

 Redpath painted more hillsides, like Les Tourettes (1962), as she travelled in the later years of her life, but her interest was still often interior.
 Her Courtyard in Venice (1964) is another view from inside looking outwards.

-Some later works reflect religious influences, especially paintings of altars in The Chapel of St Jean - Treboul (1954) andVenetian Altar.
+Some later works reflect religious influences, especially paintings of altars in The Chapel of St Jean - Treboul (1954) and Venetian Altar.
 These are highly regarded by commentators who admire her mature work even more than the pieces from the 1940s.